sbb-design-systems/lyne-components/src/components/teaser/readme.md

 ## Slots

 The default slot is reserved for the description.
-The component displays the `image` and the `title` the self-named slots.
+The component displays the `image` and the `title` with the self-named slots.
 It's also possible to display a [sbb-chip](/docs/components-sbb-chip--docs) using the `chip` slot.

 ```html